awakari/interests/README.md

 # 4. Usage

-The service provides basic gRPC interface to perform the operation on subscriptions.
+The service provides basic gRPC interface to perform the operation on interests.

 ## 4.1.
 Create